ZupIT/docs-charles/content/en/Get Started/Installing Charles/Signed-releases.md

 ---
 title: Signed Releases
 weight: 9
+description: >-
-description: 'In this section, you will find information about CharlesCD's signed releases.'
+  In this section, you will find information about CharlesCD's signed releases.
 ---

 ---